Tropical spectrahedra: Introduction

 \section{Introduction}

 Spectrahedra are one of the main generalizations of polyhedra.
 They are real convex semialgebraic sets, defined by a single matrix inequality of the form

 where $Q^{(0)},\dots,Q^{(n)}$ are real symmetric matrices, and $\loew$ denotes the Loewner order.
-They arise in a number of applications from engineering sciences and combinatorial optimization~\cite{siam_parrilo,matousekbook}.
+(Recall that, for real symmetric matrices $A,B$, the {\em Loewner order} is such that $A\loew B$ if all the eigenvalues of $A-B$ are nonnegative.)
+Spectrahedra arise in a number of applications from engineering sciences and combinatorial optimization~\cite{siam_parrilo,matousekbook}.
 Several theoretical questions concerning spectrahedra have been raised, such as the Helton--Nie conjecture~\cite{helton_nie}, recently disproved by Scheiderer~\cite{scheiderer_helton_nie}.
 Other, like the generalized Lax conjecture~\cite{vinnikov} or the complexity of checking the emptiness~\cite{ramana_exact_duality}, are still unsettled.

 Spectrahedra can be considered more generally over any real closed field.
 In tropical geometry, one often works with the usual field of real Puiseux series (with rational exponents), or with a larger field of generalized Puiseux series with real exponents, as we do here.